Graduate student handbook

 Fast Track Option, Ph.D.
 Program

-Occasionally, a student will enter the M.Sc. program with a clear intent to pursue the PhD in Public Health and Health Systems.
+Occasionally, a student will enter the M.Sc. program with a clear intent to pursue the PhD in Public Health Sciences.
 A Master’s student may be considered for fast-tracking into the PhD according to the following criteria:

 - Evidence of prior research achievements (e.g., first author peer-reviewed publications, first author scientific conference presentations, or equivalent evidence of demonstrated scholarly achievement)